curl/everything-curl/project/maillists.md

 ## curl-library

 The main development list, and also for users of libcurl.
 We discuss how to use libcurl in applications as well as development of libcurl itself.
-You will find lots of questions on libcurl behavior, debugging and documentation issues.
+Questions on libcurl behavior, debugging and documentation issues etc.

 See [curl-library](https://lists.haxx.se/listinfo/curl-library)